 Master Plan - The architectural blueprints and final outline for a property development project.

-Planning Brief - This refers to a type of document which is submitted to a local council, specifying the intended scope of a development.
+Planning Brief - This refers to a type of document that is submitted to a local council, specifying the intended scope of a development.

 Planning Permission - The legally required approval from a local council to go ahead with a development project.
 This can be requested via an